EslamNasrallah/Bachelor-s-thesis/README.md

 The automotive industry is rapidly transitioning toward software-defined vehicles, driven by the demand for enhanced convenience, safety, autonomy, and electrification.
-With millions of lines of code controlling various vehicle systems, ensuring their correct operation is critical [1].
+With millions of lines of code controlling various vehicle systems, ensuring their correct operation is critical.

 At BMW, the BMW AUTOSAR Core (BAC) serves as the foundation for deeply embedded ECUs, combining standardized AUTOSAR modules with BMW-specific extensions.
 However, traditional validation and testing methods for BAC software, which rely on physical hardware,